E-D-Richard/Appointment-Planner-React-Project/README.md

 - allow users to edit saved contacts

 ## Contributors

 Special thanks to my colleague [Jacob](https://github.com/1moregame) for reviewing my code and allowing me to review his code.
-I learnt a lot from the code reviewing process and was made aware of many great potential features.
+I learnt a lot from the code reviewing process and was made aware of many great features and alternative solutions.

 ## Notes

 Please note, since this is a front-end project, the WebApp only has front-end capabilities.
 Input data is not sent to a backend server/database and as such, all data is lost upon a page refresh.